 Directional wave measurement systems require, in addition to the measurement of vertical acceleration or heave (displacement), buoy azimuth, pitch and roll.
 These allow east-west slope and north-south slope to be computed.
 Most buoys use several different methods and sensor suites for the measurement of these angles.

 It is recommended (Swail et al., 2010a; Swail et al., 2010b) that in order to serve the full range of users, directional spectral wave measuring systems should reliably estimate the so-called “First 5” standard.
 Technically, this refers to five defining variables at a particular wave frequency (or wave period).
-The first variable is the wave energy, which is related to the wave height, and the other four are the first four coefficients of the Fourier series that defines the directional distribution of that energy.
+The first variable is the wave energy, which is related to the wave height, and the other four are the first four coefficients of the Fourier series that estimates the infinite series describing the directional distribution of that energy.
 At each frequency band, not only is the wave direction defined but also the spread (second moment), skewness (third moment) and kurtosis (the fourth moment).
 The skewness resolves how the directional distribution is concentrated (to the left or right of the mean) and the kurtosis defines the peakedness of the distribution.
 Obtaining these three additional parameters (spread, skewness and kurtosis) for each frequency band yields an improved representation of the wave field.

-Wave measurements from moored buoys are also used to validate wave measurements derived from high-frequency radar instruments.
+Wave measurements from moored buoys are also used to evaluate and validate wave measurements derived from high-frequency and X-Band radar instruments and space-based instruments.

 4.3.7 Water-column height for tsunami detection